pabloariasal/zfm/README.md

 ### I don't like the default key bindings, can I change them?

-Sure, you can unbind them by putting this on your `zshrc`:
+Sure, you can set the `ZFM_NO_BINDINGS` environment variable or manually unbind them by putting this on your `zshrc`:

 ```
 bindkey -r '^P'
 bindkey -r '^O'
 ```

-Or change them to something else:
+You can also rebind them to something more suitable to you:

 ```
 bindkey -r '^P'